-Class A(1) Class B(1) Classes A(2) and B(2) Stream Type 2 Small, High- Gradient Medium , High- Gradient Warm- Water, Medium Gradient Small, High- Gradient Medium , High- Gradient Warm- Water, Medium Gradient Small, High- Gradient Medium , High- Gradient Warm- Water, Medium Gradien Nutrient Concentrations Total Phosphorus (μg/L) 3 10 9 18 10 9 21 12 15 27 Nutrient Response Conditions pH Not to exceed 8.5 standard units.
-Turbidity Consistent with the criteria in § 29A-302(4) of these rules.
-Dissolved Oxygen Consistent with the criteria in § 29A-302(5) of these rules.
-Aquatic Biota Consistent with the criteria under § 29A-305(a) of these rules.
+Class A(1) Class B(1) Classes A(2) and B(2)

+Stream Type 2 Small, High- Gradient Medium, High- Gradient Warm- Water, Medium Gradient Small, High- Gradient Medium , High- Gradient Warm- Water, Medium Gradient Small, High- Gradient Medium , High- Gradient Warm- Water, Medium Gradien

+Nutrient Con Nutrient Concentrations

+Total Phosphorus (μg/L) 3 10 9 18 10 9 21 12 15 27

+Nutrient Res Nutrient Response Conditions

+pH Not to exceed 8.5 standard units.

+Turbidity issolved consistent with the criteria in § 29A-302(5) of these rules. quatic Consistent with the criteria under § 29A-305(a) of these rules.

+Dissolved Oxygen

+Aquatic Biota

 - 1. Compliance with nutrient criteria shall be achieved either by compliance with the nutrient concentration values specified above or by compliance with all nutrient response conditions.
 In situations where the applicable nutrient concentrations are achieved but the nutrient response conditions are not met as a result of nutrient enrichment, the Secretary may establish alternate nutrient concentration values on a site-specific basis, as necessary, to achieve compliance with the nutrient response conditions.
 All waters shall maintain a level of water quality that provides for the attainment and maintenance of the water quality standards of downstream waters. - 2.
 Stream type determinations made by the Secretary are based on biological community types that relate to stream size, gradient, and elevation. - 3.
-Not to be exceeded at low median monthly flow during June through October in a section of the stream representative of well-mixed flow.

-(b) Aquatic Habitat.
+Not to be exceeded at low median monthly flow during June through October in a section of the stream representative of well-mixed flow. - (b) Aquatic Habitat. - (1) Class A(1). - (A) Management Objectives.
+Waters shall be managed to achieve and maintain excellent quality aquatic habitat.
+The physical habitat structure, stream processes, and flow characteristics of rivers and streams and the physical character habitat and water level of lakes and ponds shall be managed consistent with waters in their natural condition. - (B) Criteria. - (i) Rivers and Streams.
+No change in flow characteristics, physical habitat structure, and stream processes outside the range of the natural condition.